Written byJenny Zeng

 When your Mac pops up the problem report reading "Mail quit unexpectedly.", you are often given the option to reopen the app.
 For some, Mail reopens and continues to work until the next crash.
 For others, Mail may not open or shut down unexpectedly after reopening.

 Regardless, the unexpected crash either forces you to reopen Mail several times a day or leaves Mail inaccessible or inoperable.
-There are many cases concerning "Mail quit unexpectedly" on El Capitan or Mail keeps crashing on macOS Monterey.
+There are many cases concerning "Mail quit unexpectedly" on El Capitan or Mail keeps crashing on macOS Ventura or macOS Monterey.

 It certainly is an inconvenience to face Mail quitting unexpectedly on Mac.
 Fortunately, you can get the problem solved here.